 With works from Europe and Asia, the Library is a fantastic place to explore and learn about the history of the written word.

-For instance, you’ll see text from Arabic calligraphers (Ibn al-Bawwab Qur’an), Japanese Picture-scrolls and Ancient Egyptian Love Songs.
+For instance, you’ll see the text from Arabic calligraphers (Ibn al-Bawwab Qur’an), Japanese Picture-scrolls, and Ancient Egyptian Love Songs.

 9. Dublin Zoo

 Since 1831, Dublin Zoo has looked after a wide variety of animals from around the world.

 They’re part of the European Endangered Species Programme.

 While it is small enough to see in just a few hours, those hours can be filled with rich experiences.

 You’ll see unique animals like the Rodrigues Fruit Bats and Moluccan Cockatoos.

 One of the main highlights is the African Savannah section where giraffes, zebras, rhinos, oryx, and ostrich share the same field.

 Also, the kids will love the Family Farm as they can get up close to sheep, ducks, and cows.